diem/diem/language/move-prover/doc/user/spec-lang.md

 ## Specification Variables and Pack/Unpack Invariants

-The Spec language supports maintaining so called *spec variables*, which are often also called *ghost variables* in the verification community.
-Those variables allow to represent global information derived from the global state of resources which can be used in specifications.
-An example use case is f.i. to compute the sum of all coins available in the system and specify that it can be only changed in certain scenarios.
+The Spec language supports *spec variables*, also called *ghost variables* in the verification community.
+These variables are used only in specifications and represent information derived from the global state of resources.
+An example use case is to compute the sum of all coins available in the system and specify that the sum can be changed only in certain scenarios.

 We illustrate this feature by introducing a spec variable which maintains the sum of all `Counter` resources from our running example.
 First, a spec variable is introduced via spec module block as follows: